Affiliate links on Android Authority may earn us a commission. Learn more.

-The data Xiaomi collects
+The data Xiaomi — and others — collect

-Xiaomi responded quickly in an effort to refute the claims, stating that they are “misrepresentative of the facts.”
+Xiaomi responded quickly to refute the original claims, stating that they are “misrepresentative of the facts.”
 Tierney later followed up on Xiaomi’s blog post with a Twitter thread defending the original findings with further evidence.
-In said blog post, the Chinese manufacturer claimed all collected data is anonymized and that its practices are no different from the industry standard.
+In the said blog post, the Chinese manufacturer claimed all collected data is anonymized and that its practices are no different from the industry standard.
 However, actions speak louder than words.
 Not long after issuing the statement, Xiaomi pushed an update to its browsers, allowing users to toggle off data collection in incognito mode.

 You do have something to hide

 Don’t think you have nothing to hide, either.
 Think of every embarrassing incognito hypochondriac search on WebMD, every silly question you’ve typed into Google, every piece of adult content you’ve watched on your phone in incognito mode — are you really comfortable with a company having this data if you are not comfortable enough having a record of it on your device?
 Even if we assume no malicious intent on Xiaomi’s side, data breaches are common, and sensitive information could end up anywhere.

 Xiaomi claims all data it collects is anonymized, although the security researchers’ findings have disputed this.
 Yet, even if we take Xiaomi’s side in this argument, there has been evidence that you can still link some anonymized data to other users.
 The New York Times proved this with anonymous location data.
 While browser information might be harder to connect to a person than location data, it could be possible depending on how it is collected and stored.